This post may contain affiliate links. Read my whole disclosure here.

 Inside: Discover 5 easy and fun drawing games for kids to enjoy with your little ones.

-If you want to try new games with your little ones, I gathered here 5 of our favorite drawing games.
+If you want to try new games with your kids, I gathered here 5 of our favorite drawing games.

 Drawing game #1: “Roll a character” dice game